Thomas Sowell: Early life

-Sowell was born in 1930 into a poor family in segregated Gastonia, North Carolina.
+Sowell was born in 1930 into a poor family in Gastonia, North Carolina.
 His father died shortly before he was born, leaving behind Sowell's mother, a housemaid who already had four children.
 A great-aunt and her two grown daughters adopted Sowell and raised him.
 His mother died a few years later of complications while giving birth to another child.
-In his autobiography, A Personal Odyssey, Sowell wrote that his childhood encounters with white people were so limited that he did not know blond was a hair color.
-He recalls that his first memories were living in a small wooden house in Charlotte, North Carolina, which he stated was typical of most Black neighborhoods.
+In his autobiography A Personal Odyssey, Sowell wrote that his childhood encounters with white people were so limited that he did not know blond was a hair color.
+He recalls that his first memories were living in a small wooden house in Charlotte, which he stated was typical of most black neighborhoods.
 It was located on an unpaved street and had no electricity or running water.
-When Sowell was nine years old, he and his extended family moved from Charlotte, North Carolina, to Harlem, New York City, for greater opportunities, joining in the large-scale trend of African-American migration from the American South to the North.
-Family quarrels forced him and his aunt to room in other people's apartments.
+When Sowell was nine, he moved with his extended family from North Carolina to Harlem, New York City.
+He and his aunt were forced to room in other people's apartments, due to frequent family quarrels.

 Sowell qualified for Stuyvesant High School, a prestigious academic high school in New York City; he was the first in his family to study beyond the sixth grade.
 However, he was forced to drop out at age 17 because of financial difficulties and family quarreling.
 He worked a number of odd jobs, including long hours at a machine shop, and as a delivery man for Western Union.
 He also tried out for the Brooklyn Dodgers in 1948.
 Sowell was drafted into the armed services in 1951 during the Korean War and was assigned to the U.S. Marine Corps.
-Although Sowell opposed the war and experienced racial discrimination, he was able to find fulfillment as a photographer, which eventually became his favorite hobby.
-In an interview with Dave Rubin, he describes his performance in his duties as a Marine as "mediocre", though he was honorably discharged in 1952.
+Although Sowell opposed the war and experienced racism, he was able to find fulfillment as a photographer, which eventually became his favorite hobby.
+He was honorably discharged in 1952.